-Surly’s current head brewer Ben Smith continues the relentless pursuit of craft beer perfection, pushing boundaries and refusing to brew to style (except for when they do).
-The brewery now has capacity to serve nine states and one province.
-Furious and Bender are part of a year-round line-up that includes 10 styles.
-Our seasonal styles, small batches, and brand collaborations continue to innovate.
+Surly head brewer Ben Smith continues the relentless pursuit of craft beer perfection, pushing boundaries and refusing to brew to style (except for when we do).
+The brewery now has capacity to serve eight states and one province.
+Our year-round line-up includes eight styles, while our seasonal styles, small batches, and brand collaborations continue to innovate.
 Darkness, our acclaimed Russian Imperial Stout, organically developed its own annual Darkness Day.

 Surly has been a proudly independent craft brewery for 17 years.
 We wouldn’t have it any other way.